-(EdoxabaN vs. warfarin in subjectS UndeRgoing cardiovErsion of Atrial Fibrillation) ENSURE-AF is a Prospective, Randomized, Open-Label, Blinded Endpoint evaluation (PROBE), parallel-group phase 3b study, evaluating the efficacy and safety of once-daily edoxaban versus enoxaparin/warfarin in patients with NVAF undergoing electrical cardioversion.
-The primary efficacy endpoint was the composite of stroke, SE, myocardial infarction, and cardiovascular mortality.
+(EdoxabaN vs. warfarin in subjectS UndeRgoing cardiovErsion of Atrial Fibrillation) ENSURE-AF is a Prospective, Randomised, Open-Label, Blinded Endpoint evaluation (PROBE), parallel-group phase 3b study, evaluating the efficacy and safety of once-daily edoxaban versus enoxaparin/warfarin in patients with NVAF undergoing electrical cardioversion.
+The primary efficacy endpoint was the composite of stroke, systemic embolism (SE), myocardial infarction, and cardiovascular mortality.
 The primary safety endpoint was the composite of major and clinically-relevant non-major bleeding.
 A total of 2,199 NVAF patients undergoing electrical cardioversion were enrolled at 239 clinical sites across North America and Europe.
-Patients were randomized to receive edoxaban 60 mg (or a reduced dose of edoxaban 30 mg for specific patients with renal impairment or low body weight or P-glycoprotein inhibitor use) or enoxaparin/warfarin for 28-49 days.
+Patients were randomised to receive edoxaban 60 mg (or a reduced dose of edoxaban 30 mg for specific patients with renal impairment or low body weight or P-glycoprotein inhibitor use) or enoxaparin/warfarin for 28-49 days.
+The trial was not powered to demonstrate differences in efficacy or safety.
+Edoxaban demonstrated comparable efficacy and safety to well-managed enoxaparin/warfarin (mean time in therapeutic range on warfarin was 70.8%) for the prevention of stroke and other blood clot complications.
+In the United States, edoxaban is not approved for patients undergoing cardioversion of NVAF.